-Primary care physician
+Primary care physician for scoliosis

-A primary care physician (PCP) who specializes in internal medicine or family medicine should be able to accurately diagnose scoliosis or the root cause of your symptoms and pain.
+A primary care physician (PCP) who specializes in internal or family medicine should be able to accurately diagnose scoliosis or the root cause of your symptoms.
 Scoliosis is characteristically classified as a horizontal curve of the spine.
 For example, if you view someone’s spine from the back, and the person does not have scoliosis, you should be able to see a generally straight spine from the base of the head to the tailbone.

 However, if you view a person’s spine from behind, and the person has scoliosis, you will be able to see a curve from left to right that may cause one shoulder or one hip to be higher than the other.
-A primary care physician will be able to diagnose this condition by viewing your MRI report or CT scan to have a closer look at the curvature of the spine.
+A primary care physician will be able to diagnose this condition by viewing your MRI or CT scan to get a closer look at the curvature of the spine.
 In some cases, your primary care physician may recommend that you consult a spine care specialist to determine the cause of your back pain and possible scoliosis diagnosis.

-Spine care specialist
+Spine care specialist for scoliosis

 Laser Spine Institute treatment options for adult scoliosis

-Our procedures can address both spinal curvature in the lumbar (lower back) spine and spinal nerve compression.
-These procedures are performed on an outpatient basis, involve small incisions and require no muscle disruption.
-This means our patients can recover faster* than patients who choose to undergo highly invasive, open spine surgery.^
+Our procedures can address both spinal curvature in the lumbar spine (lower back) and spinal nerve compression.
+These procedures are performed on an outpatient basis and involve small incisions that do not unnecessarily disrupt the muscles or ligaments surrounding the spine.
+This means our patients have a shorter recovery time compared to patients who choose to undergo open spine surgery.^